cdflint/patch_notification/readme.md

 - Held in the manual element at the top of the flow.

+End user assignable variables are at the top of the `notify2webhook.ps1` script.

+Specify a `Role` that matches one of the components installed on the machine the script will run on.
+Options are:
+- Portal
+- Server
+- Datastore

 Make an environment variable on the machine that will run the script (PATCH_NOTIFICATION_WEBHOOK_URL) or hardcode the URL at the $webhookURL variable.

 Script can be ran ad-hoc or scheduled via Task Scheduler.